iboutsikas/iboutsikas.github.io/_projects/native-dialogs.md

 instead of getting an asset from the AssetStore working.

-Finding documentation on how to do the interop between Unity and native was a bit hard, so I decided to open-source the plugin and hopefuly help others with similar issues.
+Finding documentation on how to do the interop between Unity and native was a bit hard, so I decided to open-source the plugin and hopefully help others with similar issues.
 The plugin currently supports date pickers on iOS and Android, but I am planning to extend it soon.

 ## Installing
 All you have to do is clone the repository in your project's `Plugins` folder (i.e. `Assets/Plugins/native-dialogs`) and use the NativeDialogs namespace and API from then on.
-I will be making more documentation soon.